mlapps/lightning-getting-started-docs/README.md

 First we start by creating a new file `App.js` (the one we've referenced in our `index.js` file but at this moment is missing in our project folder)

-First we do is importing the Lightning App framework via our SDK and Utils (which will be needing in a couple of seconds)
+First thing we do is importing the Lightning App framework via our SDK and Utils (which will be needed in a couple of seconds)

 ```
 import { Lightning, Utils } from "wpe-lightning-sdk";